February 2018 Center for Rural Health Update

 Director of the Center for Rural Health, Kevin Fickenscher, MD, is Featured Speaker

-Dr. Kevin Fickenscher is a University of North Dakota (UND) School of Medicine and Health Sciences alumnus, Center for Rural Health (CRH) founder, and former UND faculty member.
+Dr. Kevin Fickenscher is a University of North Dakota (UND) School of Medicine & Health Sciences alumnus, Center for Rural Health (CRH) founder, and former UND faculty member.
 His company, CREO Strategic Solutions, helps healthcare institutions transform their operations and prepare for the future.
 Watch his presentation, The Health Care Transformation Imperative...Embracing the Value of Telecare.

 Dakota's POLST Program Endorsed by National POLST Paradigm Task Force